plewkowycz/crypto-mobile-app/README.md

 **Integration flow**
 ***Scenario 1:***
-- Select "Only show "Bitcoin coins" and return to Dashboard → see 5 coins
+- Select Only show "Bitcoin" coins and return to Dashboard → see 5 coins

 ***Scenario 2:***
-- Select "Only show "Bitcoin coins" and "Only show winners" → see 4 coins
+- Select Only show "Bitcoin" coins and Only show winners → see 4 coins

 ***Scenario 3:***
-- Select "Only show "Bitcoin coins" and "Only show losers" → see 1 coin
+- Select Only show "Bitcoin" coins and Only show losers → see 1 coin

 ***Scenario 4:***
 - Select "Only show winners" → see 73 coins